Title: For Ourselves

 Summary: There's nobody else.
-No one else to do what must be done.
-So, we fight today for a future –for everyone –for ourselves.
+No one to else to do what must be done.
+So, we fight today for a future for everyone –for ourselves.

 Disclaimer: Characters and other likely inventive scenarios based on the world created by James Cameron and William Wisher Jr.

-Author's Note: This fic references some events from The Terminator and takes place in 1991, seven years after the first movie.
+Author's Note: This fic references some events from The Terminator and takes place seven years after the first movie in 1991.

 by gega cai